 The training management tool is intended only for web-use, and we must mention that the price range is on the high end.

 LMS Software #7 – OpenELMS

 OpenELMS is a joint project whose activities are focused on the organization and implementation of a distance learning system for use in commercial and educational organizations.
 This platform is a free software product.
 The LMS OpenELMS software is very comprehensive and incredibly intuitive to use.

 It has a limited range of options, but we must praise it in terms of visual attractiveness as well as universality.
 And all that for free!

 LMS Software #8 – Opigno

-Opigno is a system that supports informal teaching, and all users have equal authority or a hierarchical teaching environment, with the roles of teachers, students, classes, and workgroups.
+Opigno is an LMS portal that supports informal teaching, and all users have equal authority or a hierarchical teaching environment, with the roles of teachers, students, classes, and workgroups.
 The downside is the complex configuration.